mmistakes/made-mistakes-jekyll/src/_posts/projects/2014-01-12-cryptocurrency-mining-bitcoin-litecoin-and-more.md

 ---
-title: 'Cryptocurrency mining: Bitcoin, Litecoin and more'
+title: "Cryptocurrency mining: Bitcoin, Litecoin and more"
-excerpt: My adventures in cryptocurrency mining - and yes you can make a small profit!
+excerpt: "My adventures in cryptocurrency mining - and yes you can make a small profit!"
 image:
   path: /assets/images/-feature.png
   feature: /assets/images/-feature.png